alibaba/opentelemetry-go-auto-instrumentation/docs/how-to-add-a-new-rule.md

 # How to add a new rule

-## 1. Create a new rule
+## 1. Create the Rule
 We demonstrate how to inject code for a new package through an example.

-Here we choose `os.Setenv()` and inject logging code at the beginning of its function to record the key and value whenever user calls it.
+Here's how to inject logging into the os.Setenv() function to track key and value usage.

-First, we create the following a `mysetenv` directory and initialize it as a Go module:
+First, create and initialize a Go module in a new directory:

 ```bash
 $ mkdir mysetenv && cd mysetenv
 $ go mod init mysetenv
 ```

-Then we write the following `hook.go` file in the `mysetenv` directory:
+Next, create the hook.go file in the mysetenv directory:

 ```go
 package mysetenv